Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Passports and Visas

 Croatia is part of the European Union.
 Non-residents of Croatia require a full passport to enter the country, which should be valid for six months beyond the expected length of stay.
-Citizens of all E.U. member states, the US, Canada, Australia and New Zealand do not require a visa to enter Croatia.
+Citizens of all E.U. member states, the US, Canada, Australia, and New Zealand do not require a visa to enter Croatia.

-Please note that visa regulations are subject to change and we advise that you check your own visa requirements prior to travel.
+Please note that visa regulations are subject to change and it is important that you check your own visa requirements prior to travel.

 As of 1 January 2023, Croatia became part of the Schengen area.
 Travellers from other Schengen countries do not require a visa to travel to Croatia.
 Generally, citizens of European countries, regardless of whether their countries are Member States of the EU or not, do not need a visa to come to Croatia but do require a full passport, valid for six months beyond the expected length of stay.
 The only exceptions to this rule are the Russian Federation, Belarus and the Republic of Turkey.
 Visa regulations are subject to change and we advise that you check your own visa requirements prior to travel.